Tax-wise Giving

 Planned and Estate Gifts

-More than 98 percent of estates fall below the exemption line—the federal estate tax exemption for 2023 is $12.9 million; the Minnesota exemption is $3.0 million.
-But if you intend to include your favorite causes in your planned giving, tax considerations can be important, regardless of the size of your estate.
+More than 98 percent of estates are exempt from estate taxes, but if you intend to include your favorite causes in your planned giving, tax considerations can be important, regardless of the size of your estate.

 While very few people are subject to estate and gift taxes, we all continue to be subject to income tax.
 Many people who don’t benefit from a charitable estate-tax deduction might benefit from income-tax planning.
 For instance, tools such as charitable gift annuities and trusts can provide an immediate tax deduction, an income stream for you or your heirs, and a meaningful legacy gift for the causes you support.